 - an order to pick up no further arrests or citations while the case is open4

 It is a crime to drive with an open container of alcohol in Nevada.
-It is also a crime to have an open container of alcohol throughout much of Clark County, especially within 1,000 feet of a package store.
-Learn more about Nevada open container laws (NRS 484B.150).
+Local open container laws also make it a criminal act to walk with an uncorked or unsealed container of alcohol throughout much of Clark County, especially within 1,000 feet of a liquor store.

 Unlawfully having an open container is a misdemeanor in Nevada.
 Penalties include up to $1,000 in fines and/or up to 6 months in jail.
 But the judge typically imposes just a fine.
 Learn more about open container of alcohol laws (NRS 484B.150).5